Yespo-CDP/yespo-opencart/readme.md

 * **Step 1: Domain Registration**
   * **Method:** `POST /api/v1/site/domains`
   * **Payload:** The plugin sends the store's `domain`.
   * **Happy Flow:** The domain is successfully registered, and the API returns a unique Site ID.
-The system logs an success event.
+The system logs a success event.
 * **Step 2: Script Retrieval & Implementation**
   * **Method:** `GET /api/v1/site/script`
   * **Trigger:** Initiated immediately upon successful domain registration.
   * **Happy Flow:** The API returns the text of the tracking script.
 The script is then dynamically injected after the storefront's `<body>` tag via OpenCart's OCMOD.
 * **Error Handling:** Failures at any stage are intercepted.
 The system logs specific errors.
 Even if the OCMOD injection fails, the storefront continues to operate normally without breaking frontend performance.
+If the script installation fails the user will be able to try agaim.
 * **Behavioral Events & Triggers:** After successful configuration, the following events are automatically tracked:
   * *Backend Events:* `StatusCart`, `PurchasedItems`, `CustomerData`, `AddToWishlist`.
   * *Frontend Events:* `StatusCartPage`, `MainPage`, `NotFound`, `ProductPage`, `SearchRequest`, `CategoryPage`.